 Madeline Liddicoat, M.B.A.

-Associate Director, Science & Society
+Associate Director, Strategy and Operations, Science & Society

 Madeline Liddicoat manages the strategy and operations of Science & Society.
 She works with the Director and Faculty Leadership to develop and implement the strategic plan for the Initiative.
 She oversees recruitment and communications.
 She manages the administrative staff.
 She handles department finances, human resources, and administration.
 Click for more info